Aizuwakamatsu: History

 During the Edo period, Aizu was controlled briefly by Uesugi Kagekatsu in 1600 after the death of Gamo Ujisato in 1596.
 Tokugawa Ieyasu accused Uesugi of gathering troops in Aizu.
 Ieyasu then transferred the Uesugi to Yonezawa.
 Through inheritance, Aizu was passed to Hoshina Masayuki (a brother of the third Tokugawa shogun) in 1643.
 The Edo period saw the economic and cultural growth of Aizu.

 Hoshina's descendants ruled the Aizu Domain for the next 200 years, adopting the Matsudaira name until the ninth generation Daimyō, Matsudaira Katamori, backed the bakufu in the Boshin War.
 Aizuwakamatsu Castle fell during the Battle of Aizu and the domain was forfeited.
 A group of 22, including loyal retainers and their families, managed to escape to California and lend the name of their home to establish the first Japanese colony in America, the ill fated Wakamatsu Tea and Silk Farm Colony in 1869.

+Aizu Sazaedo in Aizuwakamatsu - world's only temple with an internal double-helix staircase, so people ascending never cross those descending.

 After the Meiji Restoration, Wakamatsu Town was created with the establishment of the modern municipalities system on April 1, 1889.
 It became Wakamatsu City in 1899.
 On April 1, 1937, a part of Machikita village (from Kitaaizu District) was merged into the city of Wakamatsu.
 The remained was annexed on April 1, 1951.
 The name of the city was changed to Aizuwakamatsu on January 1, 1955 when Wakamatsu merged with seven villages of Kitaaizu District (Kouya, Kouzashi, Monden, Ikki, Higashiyama, Ōto and Minato).
 A part of the town of Hongō (locality of Oya) (from Ōnuma District) was merged into Aizuwakamatsu on April 1, 1955.